 How much capital do I need to start diversification?

-You can start around $10K — for instance roughly $3K in self-custodied Bitcoin, $3K in physical gold, $2K in stablecoins, $1.5K in tier-1 equities, and $0.5K in cash.
+Less than most people assume.
+The $10K figure used here is a round number chosen to be legible, not a threshold anyone has established or researched.
+A purely illustrative split — roughly $3K in self-custodied Bitcoin, $3K in physical gold, $2K in stablecoins, $1.5K in tier-1 equities, and $0.5K in cash — shows the shape, but those figures are made up to be legible, not derived from anything, and a 30% crypto weight is aggressive for most people.
 The architecture works at any scale because the value is the discipline, not the dollar amount; rebalancing a small portfolio quarterly builds the exact habit a larger one will need.

 What if I can’t store physical gold at home?